 Accessibility at the Sagrada Familia

-Luggage Storage Near the Sagrada FAmilia
+Luggage Storage Near the Sagrada Familia

-Things to do Near the Sagrada Familia
+Things to Do Near the Sagrada Familia

 Where to Stay Near the Sagrada Familia

-- Hotel Sagrada Familia – a 3* hotel a couple of blocks from the Sagrada Familia, offering private en-suite rooms with air conditioning.
+- Hotel Sagrada Familia: A 3-star hotel a couple of blocks away, with private en-suite rooms.

 Further Reading for Visiting Barcelona